 C1 esterase inhibitor (C1-INH)

 C1 esterase is a protein found in the blood.
 When it’s at normal levels and working properly, it helps to regulate swelling in the body.
 If there’s not enough working C1 esterase inhibitor (C1-INH), your body isn’t able to perform this function–and that can put you at risk of an HAE attack.

 A protein found in blood.
 Measuring C4 levels can help your doctor diagnose and monitor treatment of certain diseases, such as HAE.

 Epinephrine is a hormone used to treat severe allergic reactions.
 It is available as a drug to treat many conditions but does not help reduce the swelling in an HAE attack.

 Estrogens are female sex hormones.
 They’re important for sexual and reproductive development.
 Estrogens can also be included in oral contraceptives, hormone replacement therapy and other medications.
 Studies have shown that fluctuations in estrogen may influence HAE attacks.

-Irritable bowel syndrome (IBS) is a problem that affects the large intestine.
+Irritable bowel syndrome (IBS) is a condition that affects the large intestine.
 It can cause abdominal cramping, bloating and a change in bowel habits.
 HAE is often mistaken for IBS.
 This is because IBS is a far more common condition and the symptoms can resemble those of an HAE attack in the abdomen.

-Prophylactic HAE treatment involves taking medicine routinely to help prevent HAE attacks or reduce the frequency and severity of HAE attacks.
+Preventive, or prophylactic, HAE treatment involves taking medicine routinely to help prevent HAE attacks or reduce the frequency and severity of HAE attacks.

 Beneath the skin.
 This is one of the primary locations for HAE attacks.
-Subcutaneous attacks are often mistaken for allergic reactions.